ukhsa-collaboration/covid-19-app-ios-ag-public/Docs/CI.md

 The API token from Lokalise to get access to the copy for this project.

-**Note:** Lokalise API tokens are created by user, not by project.
-So if the "Update Translations" job has recently failed, it might be because the user who created the current Lokalise API token has left, or been removed from our Lokalise account.
-[Generate a new API token](https://docs.lokalise.com/en/articles/1929556-api-tokens) and update the secret to fix the problem.
+**Note:** Lokalise API tokens are specific to individual people, not shared amongst teams/projects.
+If the `update_translations` job has started failing, it might be because the user who created the Lokalise API token has left.
+Create a new token and update this secret to fix the problem.